Yeqzids/Yeqzids.GitHub.io/index.md

 ## Hi there!

-### My name is Quanzhi, you can call me QZ.
-I am an astronomer at the [University of Maryland](http://www.umd.edu/).
+### My name is Quanzhi Ye.
+I go by Quanzhi or QZ for short.
+I am a planetary astronomer at the [University of Maryland](http://www.umd.edu/).

 I am primarily interested in the small bodies of the solar system -- namely asteroids, comets, and meteoroids.
 I use a wide range of techniques to study these intriguing bodies.
 I have used the [Canadian Meteor Orbit Radar](https://fireballs.ndc.nasa.gov/cmor-radiants/) to study meteor showers, as well as the [Zwicky Transient Facility (ZTF) project](https://www.ztf.caltech.edu/) at [Palomar Observatory](http://www.astro.caltech.edu/palomar/homepage.html) to find near-Earth asteroids and comets.
-I also help maintain the [Small Body Node of the NASA Planetary Data System](https://pds-smallbodies.astro.umd.edu/).
+I also help maintain the [NASA Planetary Data System Small Bodies Node](https://pds-smallbodies.astro.umd.edu/).

-I was captivated by the stars when I was a kid.
-Nowadays I still enjoy going out for stargazing in my spare time.
-Besides stars, I also have a passion for music.
-I have played violin, viola and cello in various orchestras and string ensembles as I moved from China to Canada and then the US.
+I was captivated by the stars when I was a child.
+Nowadays I still enjoy going out for stargazing every once in a while.
+Besides stars, I also like music.
+I play violin, viola and cello in various orchestras and string ensembles as I move from China to Canada and then the US.
 Most recently, I played viola and cello in Caltech's wonderful [Chamber Music program](http://chambermusic.caltech.edu/).

 <br>
 * * *